Full-time and Part-time Divisions

 Full-time students take a total of 30 credits in the first year.
 After the first year, full-time students normally take 12 to 16 credit hours per semester and complete their degree requirements in three years.

 Part-time students take a total of 22 credits in the first year.
-After the first year, part-time students normally take 8 to 11 credit hours per semester and complete their degree requirements in four years, including one summer session.
+After the first year, part-time students normally take 8 to 11 credit hours per semester and can finish their degree requirements in four years, particularly if they take classes during one summer session.
 The majority of part-time students are enrolled in the evening division.
 Part-time evening division classes are scheduled Monday through Thursday from 6:00 PM to 9:25 PM; however, evening students do not attend all of those hours every night.

 The law school also reserves a limited number of seats in the day division for part-time students.
 Enrollment in the part-time day division is limited, and seats are reserved primarily for students whose personal circumstances prevent them from attending the part-time evening division.
 Part-time day division students attend courses with students enrolled in the full-time day division.